50shashwat/D_Accounting/README.txt

 The ending rows of the table *Real amount* and *Theoretical amount* represent respectively the amount on your account as your bank sees it and the amount that soon will noticed by your bank.

+All cases are real-time updated (and all impacted fields around it), except the date case, where you need to click somewhere else to check its correctness.

 #### Undo/Redo

 This application has a undo/redo mechanism.
 It can be used with the menu bar commands in the *Command* section, or with the usual shortcuts *Ctrl+Z* and *Ctrl+Y*.